 - 1. Check that the power conduit and forebay are free of debris. - 2.
 Ensure that the turbine is shut down and that all supply lines are electrically dead.
 The switch on the door of the control box must be in the 'off' position. - 3.
-Fill the forebay and allow the water to flow gradually into the penstock.
-The spear valve should be fully closed, then backed out one full turn at this stage.
-The turbine runner will rotate and spent water will escape through the floor of the platform. - 4.
+Fully open both the spear valve and gate valve.
+The gate valve is always opened when the turbine is operating and is only closed when servicing or repairing the turbine. - 4.
+Fill the forebay and allow the water to flow freely into the penstock.
+The turbine runner will rotate and spent water will flow out in front of the turbine stand (into an escape drain).
+Once the water is flowing freely the electrical testing may begin. - 5.
 As the water flow starts to create electric power, the voltage will rise until the voltmeter on the control box reads 230V.
-Once this occurs, turn the control box switch to the 'on' position and then adjust the water flow with the spear valve so that the voltage stays at 230V.
-The voltage will then fall down after some seconds.
+If the voltage continues to rise, adjust the water flow with the spear valve so that the voltage stays at 230V.
+The voltage will then fall to 220V after a minute or two.